 Don't forget the safety features

 Another factor to consider when deciding on a new car is its safety features.
 If you're basing your list off the IIHS' Top Safety Picks, you're already looking at safety-feature-rich rides.
-Driver, passenger, and side air bags; electronic stability control (ESC); and antilock brakes (ABS) will almost certainly come standard on those vehicles.
-And if you're not too keen on their Top Safety Picks, you can still find a safe vehicle on the IIHS site (using the form at the upper right).
+Driver, passenger, and side air bags; electronic stability control (ESC); and anti-lock braking systems (ABS) will almost certainly come standard on those vehicles.
+And if you're not too keen on their Top Safety Picks, you can still search for crash-test ratings on just about any vehicle and find one that you're comfortable with.
 Look for models with the following features to nab discounts from Esurance:

 - Antitheft devices

 But don't feel limited to what comes standard.
 You can add numerous devices to your car, such as antitheft devices like the low-tech Club or straight-out-of-sci-fi telematic devices like LoJack®, to keep your family safe and your car insurance rates low.